TRiCC Doctoral Research

 Below, browse and download conference posters, or hear from the doctoral researchers themselves about where they are currently at in their research.
 If you want to learn more, feel free to contact them directly.
 For a full list of TRiCC doctoral researchers and their projects, feel free to peruse our TRiCC Doctoral Researchers' page.

-Browse the posters of our PhD Researchers.
-For tips on developing your own poster, feel free to download the slides from the Designing Posters workshop, presented by Dr Derina Johnson for Trinity Development Research Week 2017.
+By the way, for tips on developing your own poster, feel free to download the slides from the Designing Posters workshop, presented by Dr Derina Johnson for Trinity Development Research Week 2017.

 Get to know our Doctoral Researchers